-In most jurisdictions leases with a term exceeding three to five years are required to be registered on the title to the land.
-Each jurisdiction has minimum lease covenants implied into leases (e.g. the tenant's right to quiet enjoyment), but these are usually significantly amended or excluded completely by the terms of the lease.
+In most jurisdictions, leases with a term exceeding three to five years are required to be registered on the title to the land.
+Registration of a lease benefits the tenant, as it goes to security of tenure against third parties with a claim adverse to the lease - for example, a mortgagee in possession wanting to sell the property with vacant possession or a third party purchaser of the freehold.
+Each jurisdiction has minimum lease covenants implied into leases (eg the tenant's right to quiet enjoyment), but these are usually significantly amended or excluded by the terms of the lease.

-There is also specific legislation in each jurisdiction to protect retail tenants (other than large or anchor tenants, e.g. supermarkets and department stores).
+There is also specific legislation in each jurisdiction to protect retail tenants (other than large or anchor tenants, eg supermarkets and department stores).
 This legislation ensures that small and specialty tenants are given adequate disclosure about their obligations before entering into a lease.
-It also mandates or prohibits certain terms from leases (e.g. a minimum five-year term, unless waived with legal advice, limit on number of rent reviews, prohibition on payment of key money).
+It also mandates or prohibits certain terms from leases (eg a minimum 5-year term, unless waived with legal advice, a limit on number of rent reviews, a prohibition on payment of key money).
 In most jurisdictions, if the lease terms are inconsistent with the retail lease legislation, the legislation will prevail.